 Following on from successful tours of Bad Day for the Cut and Of Love and Law, Film Hub NI have launched a new project to facilitate tours of Independent films from the UK & Ireland, and beyond, across the membership network.

-Working on at least three titles per year, Film Hub NI will work with distributors and filmmakers to support non-theatrical screenings across the country with marketing, assets, and events, such as Q & As, around the tours.
+Working on at least two titles per year, Film Hub NI will work with distributors and filmmakers to support non-theatrical screenings across the country with marketing, assets, and events, such as Q & As, around the tours.
 Collective will also assist in amplifying theatrical releases through marketing, in advance of the smaller venue tours.

 Key benefits of the touring scheme:

 - Getting local independent film in front of audiences through the thriving community cinema network that has a proven record of attracting good audiences for local content.

 - Bridging the gap between audiences, exhibitors and the production sector, and highlighting the opportunity for distributors to work with a collective of willing venues.

 - An opportunity for Film Hub NI to develop strong relationships with distributors and the production sector.